Privacy

 Access to Information

 Everyone has the right to withhold or restrict any of their information and can amend information if it changes.
-Everyone has the ‘right to be forgotten’ and can send a request into GBNI to check what details has been stored about them and for their details to be deleted from our records.
-However, due to any potential child protection, health and safety or security issues, information may need to be retained for a period of 30 years, if GBNI deems this necessary.
+Everyone has the ‘right to be forgotten’ and can send a request to GBNI to check what details have been stored about them and for their details to be deleted from our records.
+However, due to any potential safeguarding, health and safety or security issues, information may need to be retained for a period of 30 years, if GBNI deems this necessary.
 To make a Subject Access Request, please call GB Headquarters on 028 9454 8054, press 2 for the office or alternatively email us via info@gbni.co.uk.
 Please allow 30 days for this information to be provided.

 Copyright and Trademark Information

-Except where stated to the contrary, the material on this site is Copyright 2012, The Girls' Brigade, Northern Ireland - all rights reserved.
-Material on this site may be downloaded or printed for private use by leaders in GBNI affiliated companies for use within their own company provided that the source (GBNI) is acknowledged.
+Except where stated to the contrary, the photos, content and material on this site is Copyright 2020, The Girls' Brigade, Northern Ireland - all rights reserved.
+Material on this site may be downloaded or printed for private use by leaders in GBNI-affiliated companies for use within their own company provided that the source (GBNI) is acknowledged.
 The GBNI logos may not be copied from this site for any use.
-GBNI affiliated companies may use the GB logos under certain circumstances - full details may be found on the logo page within Leaders’ Section on this site.
+GBNI-affiliated companies may use the GB logos under certain circumstances - full details may be found on the logo page on this site.
+No third-party usage permitted of photos, content or material without prior written consent from GBNI.

 Disclaimer